bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 ![cat tree](/assets/images/posts/cat-adopting/pamuk_kucuk_watching.jpeg)

-**Climbing on a tree is great training for them**
+**Climbing on a tree is great exercise for them**

-Cat entertainment videos on Youtube may work too:
+Cat entertainment videos on Youtube may also work:

 ![](//www.youtube.com/watch?v=6pbreU5ChmA?width=700&height=400)

-### Letting Out
+### Letting them out

-#### Preventing Loss
+#### Prevent them from getting lost

 I let my cats out regularly, they have been lost twice in 6 years.

 They tend to go inside strange places, where they get trapped.
-Solution is to use a tracking device, fixed on their collar.
-I am using a radio device, instead of GPS.
-It has a low range but is small and works indoors.
-I have mediocre results with Airtags.
+The solution is to use a tracking device attached to their collar.
+I use a radio type, instead of GPS.
+It has a short range, but it is small and works indoors.
+I have had mediocre results with Airtags.

 ![tracker](https://m.media-amazon.com/images/I/41DYkMFhFiL._AC_.jpg)

-#### Preventing Hunting
+#### Preventing hunting

-They kill mouse and small birds.
-Which not only is sad for those animals, also a health risk.
-Salmonella from sparrows, for instance, may spread both to your cat and you.
+They kill mice and small birds.
+This is not only is sad for the animals, but also a health risk.
+Salmonella from sparrows, for example, can spread to both your cat and you.

-Solution is having a bell on their collar:
+The solution is to put a bell on their collar:

 ![collar](https://shop-cdn-m.mediazs.com/bilder/hunter/flashlight/katthalsband/1/400/19218_PLA_Hunter_Katzenhalsband_Flashlights_1.jpg)

 ## Care

 ### Brushing
-Daily brushing is necessary for their health.
-Long heired cats need it more.
-I get the best results with non-rounded wire type.
+Daily brushing is a necessity for their health.
+Longhaired cats need it more.
+I get the best results with a non-rounded wire type brush.

-### Claw Trimming
+### Claw trimming

-Claw trimming doesn't always prevent the cat from scratching furniture.
-Excess length will be problematic, therefore, I trim them monthly.
+Trimming the claws doesn't always stop the cat from scratching the furniture.

+Excess length is a problem for them and for you.
+So I trim them monthly.

 It is important to not to cut too deep: